Our guarantee to you

 Throughout the design process we use photographs and sketches to zero in on your design—and sometimes that’s enough.

-Other times though we’re happy to do a 3D render of your design to make sure we’re all on the same page.
+If you need more, we’re happy to do a detailed drawing of your design to make sure we’re all on the same page.

 Getting the size right, especially when you want the ring to be a surprise, can be a bit tricky at times.